* This is the Veterinary Version. *

 Pharmacogenomics refers to the study of the genetic basis for differential response to drugs.
 Differences in the duration of action of drugs in various species frequently can be attributed to differences in their rates of biotransformation.
 Species variations in drug metabolism are common.
 CYP450 3A4 is responsible for the broadest substrate activity in people, but this may not be true in animals and certainly may vary among species.

-Differences in content and activity of CYP enzymes among ages, genders, and species is likely to play a role in differences to response to drugs.
+Differences in content and activity of CYP enzymes among ages, genders, and species are likely to play a role in differences to response to drugs.
 Polymorphisms among the breeds can result in "poor" versus "efficient" metabolizers, with the former predisposed to drug toxicity because of decreased metabolism.
 Such variants for certain enzymes have been described in people as being responsible for potentially lethal differences in drug metabolism.

 Several other factors impact the rate and extent of drug metabolism.
 Drug interactions may reflect induction (eg, phenobarbital, rifampin, griseofulvin) or inhibition (eg, chloramphenicol, cimetidine, imidazole antifungals) of CYP enzymes, with the impact varying among isoenzymes and the sequelae of drug metabolism.
 Nutritional state and disease (especially hepatic disease) can also impact drug metabolism.
 The liver is not the only site of CYP450 activity, with sanctuaries and portals of entry being examples of sites where CYP activity can alter several aspects of ADME.